Faithful-Resource-Pack/Docs/pages/textures/glossary.md

 ### Dithering

 Dithering, also known as regular or conventional dithering, is a technique where pixels of a color border are displaced in such a way that said border is no longer as sharply defined and has parts protruding in and out of the other color.
-It's commonly used for rough textures in the main Faithful packs and generally adding texture to a material.
+It's commonly used for rough textures in the main Faithful packs and can be more generally used to add material definition to a texture.

 <img src="/images/textures/glossary/dithering.png" class="center" alt="dithering example" />
 <i class="center">Example of regular dithering in a texture.</i>

 ### Checkerboard Dithering

 Checkerboard dithering (also known as checkerboarding) is exactly what the name describes — a simple checkerboard between two colors.
-This is often used in stylized pixel art, but is usually not suitable for Minecraft textures as it looks very repetitive.
+This is often used in stylized pixel art, but is usually not suitable for Minecraft textures as it looks very repetitive and unnatural.

 <img src="/images/textures/glossary/checkerboarding.png" class="center" alt="checkerboarding example" />
 <i class="center">Example of a checkerboarded color border.</i>

 ### Linear Dithering

-Linear dithering (LD) is just like dithering, but the displaced pixels are longer and face in a particular direction, as if regular dithering was stretched.
-This is frequently used for wood-adjacent textures to mirror real-life wood grain, but can be applied in many different contexts as a smoother alternative to regular dithering.
+Linear dithering (LD) is just like dithering, but with longer and more directional displaced pixels as if regular dithering was stretched.
+This is frequently used for wood and wood-adjacent textures to mirror real-life wood grain, but can be applied in many different contexts as a smoother alternative to regular dithering.

 <img src="/images/textures/glossary/linear_dithering.png" class="center" alt="ld example" />
 <i class="center">Examples of linearly dithered textures.</i>

 ### Wispy Dithering

 Wispy dithering is a form of linear dithering, where instead of using single pixels to smooth out color transitions, small clusters of (often linear) pixels are used instead.
-Faithful 64x makes use of this extensively as conventional dithering in higher resolutions can look undesirably grainy or fine.
+Faithful 64x makes use of this extensively, as conventional dithering in higher resolutions can look undesirably grainy or fine.

 <img src="/images/textures/glossary/wispy_dithering.png" class="center" alt="wispy dithering example" />
 <i class="center">Regular dithering being converted to wispy dithering in Faithful 64x.</i>